charlierudolph/dependency-lint/docs/configuration.md

 ---
 ### transpilers
-Maps file extension to a compile function.
+Transpiles code to javascript based on its extension.
-Should be an array of objects with properties `extension` and `module`
+Each transpiler should specify an `extension` and a `module`.

-The `module` will be required and then the `compile` property will be called with the file contents and the file path for each file with that `extension`
+For each file with `extension`, the following will be called:
 ```js
 require(module).compile(fileContents, {filename: filePath});
 ```